Minimum Quadratic Helicity States: MHD-solitons

 \section{MHD-solitons}

 By MHD-solitons we mean quasi-stationary solutions of the ideal MHD equations.
+An example of MHD-soliton was discovered by \cite{3} and generalized by \cite{4}.
+For these examples the velocity field is parallel to the magnetic field.
+We shall define analogous examples of solitons in $S^3$, where the velocity field is perpendicular to the magnetic field.
+Example \ref{ex: 1} is constructed by means of the Hopf magnetic field.
+Example \ref{ex: 2} is a hyperbolic analog, constructed using a force-free magnetic field from Section \ref{sec: force-free config}.
+This hyperbolic soliton is defined in a non-homogeneous $S^3$ with pinches.
+The velocity field is perpendicular to the gradient of the density function $\rho$.
+This means that the density function depends not of time.

 We consider MHD-solitons for the sphere $S^3$ with the standard metric $g$ with the constant and variable density $\rho(\hat{\y})$, $\hat{\y} \in S^3$, see \cite{A-Kh} Remark 1.6 p.\ 262 and Remark 1.1 p.\ 120, for the MHD-equations on a Riemannian manifold.
 The density positive function $\rho(\hat{\y})$ is equivalent that the standard metric $g$ is changed $g \mapsto \rho(\hat{\y})^{-\frac{1}{3}} g$ by a conformal transformation.

 A quasi-stationary solution means that the velocity field $\v$ does not depend on time (see equation \eqref{eq4.2}).